Metroid Prime Pinball: Reception

 A few critics were negative about Metroid Prime Pinball.
 The reviewer from the Electronic Gaming Monthly video game magazine found it hard to see the pinball while playing the game, especially when it was in the area between the top and bottom Nintendo DS screens.
 With a limited selection of game modes, GamePro's Rice Burner was disappointed with the game, and concluded that because every game mode features the same tabletops, Metroid Prime Pinball lacked variety, which Game Informer's reviewer agreed with, noting that he would have had more fun with the game if he "had access to a little more content".
-The minigames were criticized by Game Revolution, which claimed that there were too many minigames that were only of average quality.
+The minigames were criticized by GameRevolution, which claimed that there were too many minigames that were only of average quality.
 Furthermore, it asked the game's developer, Fuse Games, to spend more time making a great pinball game rather than several minor minigames, requesting "a character-based game that's great at pinball rather than a fence-riding jack of all trades that is master of none".
 Eurogamer had a different experience, finding that the minigames provided more entertainment than the main game, which they remarked was a "cardinal sin in pinball".
 They also criticized the tilt feature for being unintuitive and difficult to use.
 The reviewer for GamesMaster felt that Metroid Prime Pinball was directed more towards Metroid fans than pinball aficionados, calling it a "flashy but insipid" game.